2010 Bratislava shooting: Adult life

 Ľubomír Harman spent a lot of his time in nature.
 After finishing high school and military service, he was employed in Wood Industry Bratislava as an "energetician in the technical division".
 He stayed there for four years.
-According to an unnamed long-time friend, people liked him there at the time as he would sometimes go drink some beers with his colleagues.
+According to an unnamed long-time friend, people liked him there at the time as he would sometimes go beer drinking with his colleagues.